ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     and how they would address those limitations in a future experiment?

 ## Coding Skills

-??? summary

-    Coding skills are important in our work because we expect code that is both readable and maintainable.
-    To assess coding skills,
-    an interviewer might ask the candidate to bring a piece of code they are proud of to the interview and review it code-review style.
-    During the code review,
-    the interviewer may ask the candidate
-    questions about the purpose of the code, how it is organized,
-    and any tradeoffs made in the code organization.
-    They may also ask the candidate about any dissatisfaction with the code and how they would improve it in the future.
-    The interviewer should consider
-    whether the candidate offered details about the code without prompting, how well-organized and well-documented the code is, and whether the code reflects idiomatic domain knowledge.

 Coding skill is another axis along which we assess candidates.
 Because ["data science can't be done in a GUI"][hadley],